5 results for tag: Life Coach

 Drop Dead Gorgeous Syndrome – Curse, Blessing or Both?

-As a teenage boy, I was completely convinced every "pretty girl" had the perfect life.
+As a teenager, I was convinced every "pretty girl" had the perfect life.
 All they had to do was smile.
 I was not an attractive teen and felt cheated by life.
 Little did I know about this thing called the Drop Dead Gorgeous Syndrome.
-The drop dead gorgeous syndrome is when a super attractive women loses herself and becomes addicted to and enslaved by her physical appearance.
-Her identity is dependent on what we think of the way she looks at any given time, not her achievements, intelligence, character, talents or sense of Self.
-I will not lie, I hated drop dead gorgeous girls when I was younger.
+The drop-dead gorgeous syndrome is when a super-attractive woman loses herself and becomes addicted to and enslaved by her physical appearance.
+Her identity depends on what we think of how she looks at any given time, not her achievements, intelligence, character, talents, or sense of Self.
+I will not lie; I hated drop-dead gorgeous girls when I was younger.
 It is an embarrassing admission but real.
-I was jealous, and felt like I had no chance to ever be with one of the "pretty girls" and this made me feel less masculine.
-Fortunately, I do not feel this way today.
-The following experience is based on a real event that happened many years ago.
+I was jealous and felt like I had no chance to ever be with one of the "pretty girls," and this made me feel less masculine.
+Fortunately, I do not think this way today.
+The following experience is based on an actual event that happened many years ago.
 I have altered some facts to hide the identity of the woman involved out of respect for her and her privacy....